bitcoin-s/bitcoin-s/docs/config/configuration.md

     # settings if you are using a neutrino node in bitcoin-s
     node {
-        # specify what backend you are using with bitcoin-s
-        # by default we do neutrino, but you can also connect
-        # bitcoind with the configuration settings in bitcoin-s.bitcoind-rpc
-        mode = neutrino # neutrino, bitcoind

         # a list of peer addresses in form "hostname:portnumber"
         # Port number is optional, the default value is 8333 for mainnet,